The Annual Percentage Rate is the true cost of borrowing money

 Step 1: Use your loan amount and interest rate to determine your monthly payment.
-So: if your loan is $500,000 at 4.000% interest over 30 years, your monthly principal and interest payment would be $2387/month.
+So, if your loan is $500,000 at 4% interest over 30 years, your monthly principal and interest payment would be $2387 each month.

-Step 2: Using the same monthly payment and net amount financed, work backwards to obtain your APR.
-With a $2387/month payment and truly only borrowing $495,000, your actual cost is at a rate of 4.083%—this is your APR.
+Step 2: Using the same monthly payment and net amount financed, work backwards to get your APR.
+With a $2387/month payment and actually only borrowing $495,000, your actual cost is at a rate of 4.083%—this is your APR.

-With adjustable rate mortgages (aka ARM’s), the APR will also take into account future interest rate adjustments.
-Because these exact adjustments are unknown at the time you are taking out the mortgage, the APR takes into consideration the worst-case outcome, assuming your interest will increase to the maximum “cap” allowed under that program each year.
+If you choose an adjustable rate mortgage (ARM), the APR will also include interest rate adjustments.
+But since your lender won’t know these exact adjustments at the time you are taking out the mortgage, their APR uses the worst-case outcome where your interest increases to the maximum allowed under that program.

 How to use APR to make your decision

-The lower your APR, the less you pay in terms of both interest and fees for the mortgage.
+The lower your APR, the less you pay in both interest and fees for the mortgage.

 If you plan to keep the home for a long time, it generally makes sense to take the loan with the lowest APR as it means your long-term cost will be the lowest.